there is room at the table

 Centred set rather than bounded set

-We will be thoroughly centred set in our thinking.
+We are centred set in our thinking.
 We view life holistically, and believe that life is a journey not a destination.
-Churches often tend to function as bounded sets, using behaviour, assent to belief statements, giving, or other external factors as a convenient means of determining who is in and who is out.
+Churches often tend to function as bounded sets, using behaviour, assent to belief statements, giving, or other external factors as a convenient means of determining “who is in and who is out”.
 Rather that having these types of boundaries, our focus will be on helping people orient their lives toward Jesus and move closer to him throughout their lives.

 Parish-based with multiple locations rather than regional

 A common church planting model is to select a central location, with the expectation that people will travel for a Sunday gathering.
 This often means many live too far removed to be involved in the life of the church.
 We believe that is not ideal.
 Our focus will be on embedding in local communities and empowering people to be the church where they live and work.